rse/typopro/README.md

 Alternatives
 ------------

-Nowadays all those fonts can also be individually downloaded for free from online font libraries like [Font Squirrel](http://www.fontsquirrel.com/) or [DaFont](http://www.dafont.com/) or even on-the-fly used from font cloud services like [Google Fonts](http://www.google.com/fonts), [Open Font Library](http://openfontlibrary.org/) or [Adobe Typekit](https://typekit.com/).
+Nowadays, nearly all these fonts can also be individually downloaded for free from online font libraries like [Font Squirrel](http://www.fontsquirrel.com/) or [DaFont](http://www.dafont.com/) or even on-the-fly used from font cloud services like [Google Fonts](http://www.google.com/fonts), [Open Font Library](http://openfontlibrary.org/) or [Adobe Typekit](https://typekit.com/).
 The purpose of **TypoPRO** is just
-different: it provides an offline solution and it intentionally is a very opinionated pre-selection of reasonable fonts.
+different: it provides an _offline_ solution and it intentionally is a very opinionated pre-selection of reasonable (meaning high-quality) fonts.

 Downloading
 -----------